semgrep/semgrep-docs/docs/writing-rules/data-flow/taint-mode.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=dGRE" border="0" frameBorder="0" width="100%" height="432"></iframe>

-Another situation where taint propagatos may be useful is to specify in Java that, when we iterate a collection that is tainted, the individual elements must also be considered tainted:
+Another situation where taint propagatos can be useful is to specify in Java that, when iterating a collection that is tainted, the individual elements must also be considered tainted:

 ```yaml
 pattern-propagators: